chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

                 mat: [4×4 double]
             vertices: [130879×3 single]

+!!!
+Note

+    One source of potential confusion is that **Matlab** indexes vertices starting from 1 but **wb_view** and the GIFTI specification start indexing from 0.

+    So the 1st vertex has an index of 0 in **wb_view** but has an index value of 1 in **matlab**.

+* The `faces` matrix contains the 3 vertex indices that are joined togeher to form a face on each row.
+Looking at the first 4 faces we can see that vertices 1,2 and 3 are joined together to form a face.
+Perhaps surprisingly we see that 56 and 57 are also joined to 2 to form a face.
+Remember that this uses matlab's indexing conventions.
+So wb_view would specify the first face as consisting of vertices 0,1 and 2.

+        mysurfleft_mesh.faces(1:4,:)

+            1    2    3
+            4    3    2
+            1   56    2
+            57   2    56

+* The vertices matrix provides the anatomical location of each vertex.
+Looking at the first 4 vertices, we see that vertex 3 (i.e. vertex 2 in wb_convention) has a location of -13.3332 mm, -106.5394 mm, -5.5976 mm

+        mysurfleft_mesh.vertices(1:4,:)

+          -13.0844 -106.5673   -5.1778
+          -13.5373 -106.6587   -5.1817
+          -13.3332 -106.5394   -5.5976
+          -13.7358 -106.5008   -5.7497

-* Now run the next section to find the neighbours of the vertex you located in task 1 above.
+* Now run the next section **B** to find the neighbours of the vertex you located in task 1 above.
 Remember to change the vertex on line 21 `ciftivind=` to point to your vertex.
-If all goes well then you should see the same vertices you observed in `wb_view` noticing the fact that `wb_view` starts indexing vertices from 0 while matlab starts indexing from 1.
+If all goes well then you should see the same vertices you observed in `wb_view`.
+One thing to note is that  `wb_view` (and in fact the GIFTI XML also) starts indexing vertices from 0 while matlab starts indexing from 1.
+So we have had to add 1 to our index to create the correct index for use in matlab.

+        matlabvind=ciftivind + 1;

 ![select all vertices](../img/task2_findvertices.png)